Placeholder Imagephoto credit: California Fish & Game Commission

 Noah Abrams: Who is Darius Anderson for folks who don't know him?

-How did he make his money and how did he come to be at one time, the kind of controlling member of the ownership group of the press Democrat?
+How did he make his money and how did he come to be at one time, the kind of controlling member of the ownership group of the Press Democrat?

 Phil Barber: Darius Anderson, he has his fingers in a lot of a lot of pots, but primarily he is known for his lobbying firm, Platinum Advisors, which is based in Sacramento, but also has offices in DC, and it turns out San Francisco.